ronanrodrigo/carbrito/Readme.md

 │   │   ├── Routers     → Routers protocols.
 Used to navigate to anywhere;
 │   │   └── Usecases    → Usecase from Clean Architecture.
 Is where all app logic lives;
 │   ├── Factories       → Agnostic to Architecture.
 Is used to symplify D.I. and object constructions;
-│   ├── Controllers     → Simple controllers.
+│   ├── Controllers     → Just controller.
 Does not know about UI stufss like events and elements;
 │   ├── Gateways        → Concrete implementation of gateways.
-Like network gateway or database gateway;
+Ex. knows about network or database gateway;
-│   ├── Routers         → Concrete implementation of routers;
+│   ├── Routers         → Concrete implementation of routers.
+Ex. knows about navigation controller;
 │   └── Views           → UI elements and events are placed here;
 ├── Common              → Shared stuffs accros modules;
 └── Essentials          → Essential stuffs for the UIAppliction.